 Is there a trailer?

 Yes!
-The first trailer for the third season landed at the start of July and it contains plenty of hints about where the show is going, including some tantalising face offs between Logan Roy and his son Kendall.
+The third season's first trailer landed at the start of July and it contained plenty of hints about where the show is going, including some tantalizing face-offs between Logan Roy and his son Kendall.
 Fingers crossed for poor Greg!